acherrera/anthony-herrera/content/Dirt Trail Maintenance/Brush Mowers.md

 ## Conclusion

 While that is a lot of negatives, the brush mowers are a ton of fun to operate.
-If you did not have to walk behind them, they would probaby be one of the better tools for trail maintenance.
+If you did not have to walk behind them, they would probably be one of the better tools for trail maintenance.
 However, the weight and complexity of the machines make them less than ideal for individuals doing trail maintenance.
 Certainly not a tool I would recommend going out and purchasing for the average user.